 - The London Evening Standard

-- The Times (personal subscription required)
+- The Times (please note: a personal subscription required)

 - Times Higher Education has up-to-date career listings and news from the British Higher Education sector, including content not present in the printed edition.

 - The Economist is a weekly English-language magazine, published in London, taking an unbiased viewpoint on not only economic affairs, but a range of political, business and financial issues.